 We highly recommend using the latest iOS and Android versions and staying up-to-date with version updates.

 From September 2018 Skedulo's minimum supported version of Android will be increased to v5.0.
-Users still on Android 4.4 at that time will no longer be able to install the updates made to Skedulo X. To be able to continue using Skedulo X; you will need to update Android to v5.0 or upgrade to a device that is supported.
+Users still on Android 4.4 at that time will no longer be able to install the updates made to Skedulo.
+To be able to continue using the Skedulo mobile app; you will need to update Android to v5.0 or upgrade to a device that is supported.

 Mobile Device Browser Compatibility

 For Android devices, we recommend installing the Google Chrome web browser and stay up to date with the latest version.

 For IOS devices, Safari will do just fine.
 However, we recommend staying up-to-date with the latest IOS version.

 Minimum Supported Version of the Skedulo Mobile App